autoforce/APIcasso/README.md

 ```
 This translates directly into which parts of your application is exposed to each APIcasso keys.

-The key from this example will have full access to all orders, to users with `account_id == 1` and read-only access to accounts with `id == 1`.
-This avoids you having to setup each and every controller for each model, but if your application really needs it just make your controller inherit from `Apicasso::CrudController` and extend it's functionalities.
-This feature is why one of the dependencies for this gem is [CanCanCan](https://github.com/CanCanCommunity/cancancan), which uses that scope field to authorize access into your application's resources.
+The key from this example will have full access to all orders and to users with `account_id == 1`.
+It will have also read-only access to accounts with `id == 1`.

+This saves you the trouble of having to setup each and every controller for each model.
+And even if your application really need it, just make your controllers inherit from `Apicasso::CrudController` and extend it's functionalities.
+This authorization feature is why one of the dependencies for this gem is [CanCanCan](https://github.com/CanCanCommunity/cancancan), that abstracts the scope field into authorization for your application's resources.

-The `crud#index` and `crud#nested_index` actions lists records are already equipped with pagination, ordering and filtering.
+The `crud#index` and `crud#nested_index` actions are already equipped with pagination, ordering and filtering.

  - You can pass `params[:sort]` with field names preffixed with `+` or `-` to configure custom ordering per request.
 I.E.: `?sort=+updated_at,-name`
  - You can pass `params[:q]` using [ransack's search matchers](https://github.com/activerecord-hackery/ransack#search-matchers) to build a search query.
 I.E.: `?q[full_name_start]=Picasso`